lunfardo314/lunfardo314.github.io/overview/permissionless.md

 So, at the very inception, the situation in Proxima is strongly similar to PoS: it is trust-based and centralized coordination among initial participants of the future ledger, a community, which follow social consensus among them.

-Proxima explicitely emphasizes **social consensus** and **cooperation** (as opposed to competition) in the community of token holders as fundamental principle of the existence of the Proxima's ledger.
+Proxima explicitly emphasizes **social consensus** and **cooperation** (as opposed to competition) in the community of token holders as fundamental principle of the existence of the Proxima's ledger.
 The protocol provides technical means of coordinating that social consensus.

 At the inception it is trust-based and coordinated in centralized or conditionally decentralized manner.
 However, after inception, when the liquid market of tokens appear, the situation becomes radically different from PoS and becomes equivalent to PoW.
 The centralization is completely removed and system becomes fully permissionless.
 Anybody who can buy tokens (think ASICs) can run a sequencer (think miner) and earn inflation.